The unbounded Kasparov product by a differentiable module: Relation to the bounded Kasparov product

 \begin{lemma} The difference

-extends to a compact operator $K_\la : X \hot_B Y \to \ell^2(Y)$ and there exists a constant $C > 0$ such that
+extends to a compact operator $K_\la : X \hot_B Y \to \ell^2(\nn,Y)$ and there exists a constant $C > 0$ such that

-for all $\la \geq 0$. \end{lemma} \begin{proof} It is not hard to see that the difference in \eqref{eq:difcomkas} has a compact extension $K_\la : X \hot_B Y \to \ell^2(Y)$ for all $\la \geq 0$ (in fact we have that this holds for each of the two terms).
-We may thus focus our attention on providing the operator norm-estimate in \eqref{eq:estboukas}
+for all $\la \geq 0$. \end{lemma} \begin{proof} It is not hard to see that the difference in Equation \eqref{eq:difcomkas} has a compact extension $K_\la : X \hot_B Y \to \ell^2(\nn,Y)$ for all $\la \geq 0$ (in fact this holds for each of the two terms).
+We may thus focus our attention on providing the operator norm estimate in Equation \eqref{eq:estboukas}

 Our first step in this direction is to notice that it is enough to consider the difference

 of unbounded operators.
 This follows since we may dominate the operator norm (uniformly in $\la \geq 0$) of each of the bounded adjointable operators